supa2/Automaton/Make-a-machine-tutorial.md

       };
 ```

-We've linked our outputs, but we're not done yet.
+We've now linked our outputs, but we're not done yet.
 We need to link our inputs as well.
-Whenever the timer expires we want the machine to switch from LED_ON to LED_OFF and vice versa.
+Whenever the timer expires we want the machine to switch from *LED_ON* to *LED_OFF* and vice versa.
 So, when the the machine is in state *LED_ON* we want it to check if the timer has expired and if it has we want the machine to switch to state *LED_OFF*.
-In an Automaton machine we achive this by putting *LED_OFF* in the *EVT_TIMER* column in the *LED_ON* row.
+In an Automaton machine we achieve this by putting *LED_OFF* in the *EVT_TIMER* column in the *LED_ON* row.
 We do the similar but opposite thing for the *LED_OFF* state and we end up with a finished state table.

 ```c++
       const static state_t state_table[] PROGMEM = {